rax-maas/blueflood-grafana/README.md

 ## Steps to install plugin

-You can build the plugin from source code(described in next section) or you can directly use the transpiled code, built from this source code, which is maintained in a [separate repository](https://github.com/rackerlabs/blueflood-grafana-plugin).
+### Installing compiled plugin

-Follow the steps below.
+To install the compiled plugin, use the compiled code in the [blueflood-grafana-plugin](https://github.com/rackerlabs/blueflood-grafana-plugin) repository.

 1. Install the plugin by copying it to /var/lib/grafana/plugins.
 Grafana plugins are usually located at /var/lib/grafana/plugins but Grafana also provides a way to configure the path of plugins location.